tzschmidt/PlanMerger/instances/benchmarks/2_edge_constraint_benchmark/README.md

 ## Description

 With this benchmark we try to tackle the **edge constraint** problem of our plan merger.
-This occurs when two robots are placed side by side to each other at time step $t$ and then try to switch positions at $t+1$ (illustrated in _Image_1_).
+This occurs when two robots are placed side by side to each other at time step *t​* and then try to switch positions at *t+1* (illustrated in _Image_1_).
 In a real life scenario this would result in a crash of the two robots.